meronvermaas/FEMfuns/README.md

 This software is provided under the GNU General Purpose License version 3.0, You will find a copy of this license within this folder, or from online here: https://www.gnu.org/licenses/gpl-3.0.txt

-Instructions and will follow in January 2020
+Instructions will be uploaded in January 2020